 - Better accountability and decision making from the ground up.

-Using RCSAs equips staff with the risk intelligence to make better decisions.
-Since many procedures and controls are designed with transactional risk and KYC requirements in mind, data and insights from the point of sale are valuable.
-Operational staff are, by far, in the best position to gauge when things seem a bit off, and are also better positioned to amend possible control weaknesses quicker and earlier.
-The added responsibility and empowerment almost demands staff to exercise professional judgment.
-An RSCA approach also empowers the front-line with a feedback mechanism to provide additional insight to management for more real-world informed decision making.
+Using RCSAs equips staff to make better decisions.
+Since many controls are designed with transactional risk and KYC requirements in mind, data and insights from the point of sale are valuable.
+Operational staff are in the best position to gauge when things seem a bit off.
+They can also identify and amend control weaknesses sooner.
+The added responsibility and empowerment requires staff to exercise professional judgment.
+An RSCA approach also empowers the front-line with a feedback mechanism to provide additional insight to management for better decision making.

 - More agility.

-The use of RCSAs can be a valuable tool for banks to maintain systematic controls, while at the same time being more agile and responsive to customer needs.
-Today’s banking product landscape has evolved dramatically as a result of new regulations and red tape.
+RCSAs are a valuable tool for banks to maintain systematic controls, while also being more agile and responsive to customer needs.
+Today’s banking landscape has evolved dramatically due to new regulations and red tape.
 The internet makes customers more information-savvy and aware.
 This means they expect even more from face-to-face banking interactions.
-Shifting ownership through RCSAs helps make sure that future customer interactions can be modified more quickly when the risk landscape evolves, or when customer preferences change.
+RCSAs help ensure that future customer interactions can be modified quickly when the risks evolve, or customer preferences change.

 - Improved customer service.

-Insights on customer behavior and strategic knowledge can be gained from RCSAs.
-Having these insights translates into better service and happier customers.
-The data can help you improve procedures during customer interactions and arm the front-line with the necessary tools to enrich the customer journey.
-Empowered staff who own RCSAs will ultimately help translate that into a healthier brand by delivering better customer service outcomes.
+RCSAs provide strategic knowledge and insights on customer behavior.
+This translates into better service and happier customers.
+The data helps improve procedures during customer interactions and enriches the customer journey.
+Empowered staff who own RCSAs will translate that into a healthier brand and deliver better customer service outcomes.

 Risk control self-assessments and HighBond

 RCSAs can significantly help your first line of defense become more empowered and risk-aware.
-Where transaction risk is introduced, RCSAs help to ensure there is enough information to understand the risk and appropriately address it.
-The first line understands the risks and fixes the issues, while the second line then provides validation.
+Where transaction risk occurs, RCSAs help to ensure there is enough information to understand and address the risk.
+The first line understands the risks and fixes the issues, while the second line provides validation.

-Technology can help you automate and streamline the self-assessment process, while at the same time freeing up your organization’s second and third lines of defense.
+Technology can help you automate and streamline the self-assessment process.
+At the same time, it frees up your organization’s second and third lines of defense.
 This fortifies your first line of defense by properly equipping your front-line staff.